sassoftware/viya4-iac-aws/viya4-iac-aws-darksite/DAC-README.md

             - Replace `{{ WEBHOOK_ECR_IMAGE_DIGEST }}` with image digest from ECR
             - If your VPC contains multiple subnets (unrelated to viya), you may need to add annotations to force the NLB to associate with the Viya subnets.
 More on that topic [here](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/deploy/subnet_discovery/).

-    2. Deploy viya4-deployment baseline,install.
-Note: the deployment virtual machine will pull the Helm charts from the Internet during this step.
+   2. Deploy viya4-deployment "baseline,install".
+    :memo: Note: the deployment virtual machine will pull the Helm charts from the Internet during this step.

 6. **viya4-deployment "viya,install"**
-    - **Note:** As of the `viya4-deployment` release v6.0.0, the project uses the Deployment Operator as the default.
+    - :memo: Note: As of the `viya4-deployment` release v6.0.0, the project uses the Deployment Operator as the default.
 The deployment operator has additional considerations in a Dark Site deployment because the repository warehouse for the metadata will not be available without Internet access (as it is pulled from ses.sas.com).

     - There are multiple options to mitigate the issue created by using the Deployment operator: